Blecki/DCPUB/readme.md

 DCPUB, A C-like language for the DCPU-16, the 16-bit 'hardware' in Mojang's game 0x10c.
 This compiler targets DCPU assembly. http://pastebin.com/raw.php?i=Q4JvQvnM

-DCPUB quick start -
+# DCPUB quick start

+On windows;
-Download 'DCPUB release.zip' from the repository.
-Within you will find pre-built versions of the preprocessor (bin/pre.exe) and the compiler (bin/b.exe).
+- Download 'DCPUB release.zip' from the repository.
+Within you will find pre-built versions of the preprocessor (bin/pre.exe) and the compiler (bin/b.exe) for windows.
+- Navigate a command line window to wherever you extracted the zip.
-Preprocess the helloworld sample with "pre helloworld.dc helloworld.pdc".
+- Preprocess the helloworld sample with "bin/pre" helloworld.dc helloworld.pdc
-Compile with "b -in "helloworld.pdc" -out "helloworld.dasm"".
+- Compile the helloworld sample with "bin/b" -in "helloworld.pdc" -out "helloworld.bin" -binary -be
-The compiler can produce binary output with the -binary flag.
-It defaults to little-endian, but will produce big-endian output with the -be flag.
+- Run the binary produced with the Lettuce emulator. https://github.com/SirCmpwn/Tomato Lettuce binaries are included in the binary release.

-# Features
+# DCPUB Features

+* A straight forward language with familiar c-like syntax.
+* Predictable and effecient assembly generation.
 * Top-level code.
-Execution of a DCPUB program begins at the top of the file.
+Execution of a DCPUB program begins at the top of the file, not in an arbitrary main function.
+This allows library code to initialize static variables without resorting to hacks to insert code at program start.
 * Separate preprocessor.
 The preprocessor is a separate executable.
 You can choose to invoke it or not, and you can modify it's output before you compile it.
+* A minimalist standard library including display and keyboard abstractions, a memory allocator, and a basic implementation of printf.
 * Peephole optimizations.
 Supply the '-peepholes definition-file' switch to the compiler to enable peephole optimizations with a definition file you supply.
-A basic definition file is in Binaries.
+A basic definition file is included in the binary release.

-# Thinking the DCPUB way
+# Building DCPUB

-DCPUB is not a safe language.
-It is a very, very dangerous language.
-It makes no attempt to protect the programmer from his mistakes.
-The language is based on B, the predecessor to C. Some features have been added and some have been removed to put the language more in-line with the target processor.
-In the general case, if there were two ways to do something in DCPUB, one of those ways was removed.
-If error checking kept a DCPUB program from being written elegantly, the error checking was removed.
-A good example of this is the implementation of function pointers: that is, there isn't one.
-Function pointers were 'implemented' by allowing operator() to be applied to any expression.
-Possibly the single biggest design goal for this language is to avoid supporting anything at the language level that the DCPU can't do natively.
-The DCPU only has instructions for one size of value, so DCPUB only works with one size of value.
-The DCPU doesn't have virtual memory, so DCPUB doesn't manage any memory.
-The list goes on.
-However, all of these things can be done with libraries - possibly written in DCPUB itself.
-In fact, you'll find a simple allocator in Binaries/memory.dc.
-This allocator reflects another design principle of DCPUB.
-It doesn't create a heap in all available memory, it creates one in some block of memory you give it.
-You can place the heap where you like, and even have more of them.
-A good idea, if you want to create lots of the same small object, is to create a heap just for them.
-This will avoid the problem of heap fragmentation, because all of your free blocks will be the same size.
+DCPUB is written in C#.
+When you build the solution, it will copy necessary files to Binaries/bin.

+# Usage

+## DCPUBCL or B - The compiler
+Compiles DCPUB source to assembly or machine language.
+'dcpubcl.exe' will be renamed to 'b.exe' when it is copied to Binaries/bin.
+### Arguments and switches
+- -in "filename" : Specify the file to be compiled.
+Not optional.
+- -out "filename" : Specify the file to write the compiled program to.
+Not optional.
+- -binary : Emit a binary file.
+If not supplied, the compiler will emit unassembled DCPU assembly.
+- -be : Emit in big endian.
+Only valid if paired with -binary.
+If not supplied, binary output will be in little endian.

+## pre - the preprocessor
+Expands macros and file inclusions
+"pre in-file out-file"
+pre has no switches or options.
+Preprocessor directives will cause errors in the compiler.
+If they are used in the program, it must be preprocessed first.

+## DCPUBIDE - A simple 'IDE'
+DCPUBIDE is useful for debugging DCPUB.
+Not programs written in DCPUB, but DCPUB itself.
+DCPUBIDE will allow you to look at the syntax tree generated by the DCPUB compiler and how it was modified by the constant folding process.

 # DCPUB syntax